You would never believe how much green tea impacts your health and well-being!

 Just some of the health advantages originating from its antioxidants are recorded below:

 Green tea protects the body from urinary tract diseases and strengthens kidney health and capacity.

 The antimicrobial impacts of green tea on Escherichia coli, a type of bacteria, help keep your gastrointestinal tract nice and clean.
 Green tea contains high measures of EGC, which kills the bacteria in the urinary tract.

 Improves heart health

 Researchers think green tea deals with the covering of veins, helping keep them remain loose and better ready to survive changes in blood pressure.
-It might also protect against the formation of clots, which are the main reason behind heart attacks.
+It might also protect against the formation of clots, which are the main reasons behind heart attacks.

 Helps in Preventing Inflammatory Skin Diseases